telerik/blazor-docs/components/chart/drilldown.md

 ## Configuring Breadcrumb Navigation

-Optionally you can display a breadcrumb that shows the drilldown levels.
-To add breadcrumb:
+Optionally, you can display a Breadcrumb component to show the drill-down levels.

 1. Declare a `TelerikChartBreadcrumb` component.
 1. Set the `ChartId` parameter of the Breadcrumb.
 It must match the `Id` of the Chart that will be associated with the Breadcrumb.